We’ve detected a problem with your browser settings.

 CenterPoint Energy is currently preparing a pilot project to install 10 of these carbon-capture units with commercial and institutional customers in Minnesota.

-Depending on how much low- and no-carbon energy is actually on the electric grid, electrification is one approach that may reduce emissions and serve as a cost-effective alternative energy source for uses such as electric vehicles or to replace propane for space and water heating.
+Depending on how much low- and no-carbon energy is actually on the electric grid, electrification is one approach that may reduce emissions and serve as a cost-effective alternative energy source.

 However, electrification is not likely to be feasible or cost-effective for many uses currently served by natural gas in Minnesota.